Nil Values / Nillable

 To substitute a nilled (non-existing) source element value with something specific, use the substitute-missing function.

 •Connecting the exists function to a nilled source element returns true, since the element node actually exists, even if it has no content.

 •Using functions that expect simple values (such as multiply and concat) on elements where xsi:nil has been set does not yield a result, as no element content is present and no value can be extracted.
 These functions behave as if the source node did not exist.

 Nillable elements as mapping target

-When you create a Target-driven mapping from a nillable source element to a nillable target element with simple content (a single value with optional additional attributes, but without child elements), where xsi:nil is set on a source element, MapForce inserts the xsi:nil attribute into the target element (for example, <OrderID xsi:nil="true"/>).
+When you create a target-driven connection from a nillable source element to a nillable target element with simple content (a single value with optional additional attributes, but without child elements), where xsi:nil is set on a source element, MapForce inserts the xsi:nil attribute into the target element (for example, <OrderID xsi:nil="true"/>).
 If the xsi:nil="true" attribute has not been set in the XML source element, then the element content is mapped to the target element in the usual fashion.